Skip to content

 Malloc and free

-1. Invoke _sbrk with an argument greater than 512, say 4096 (i.e., 4KB);
+1. Invoke _sbrk() with an argument greater than 512, say 4096 (i.e., 4KB).

-3. With the data structures, find 512 bytes in this heap region and return its address.
+3. With the data structures, find 512 bytes in this heap region, and return its address.

 Say malloc(32) is invoked next.
-It is likely that malloc can find 32 bytes using the data structures without having to invoke _sbrk again and increase the heap.
-Upon free, the data structures are updated so that the freed memory could be reused by a later malloc.
-For example, multiple invocations of printf may use the same memory region to hold the output string (i.e., malloc returns the same pointer multiple times).
+It is likely that malloc() can find 32 bytes using the data structures without having to call _sbrk() again for increasing the heap.
+When free() is invoked, the data structures are updated so that the freed memory can be reused later.

-The data structure operations for malloc and free are implemented in the stdlib.h library from the C compiler so that you don't have to know the details, just like you don't have to know the details of itoa or strcat.
-However, you are more than welcome to design your own data structures and write your own malloc and free functions.
+The data structures for malloc() and free() are implemented in the stdlib.h library from the C compiler so that you don't have to know the details -- just like you don't have to know the details of itoa or strcat.
+However, you are more than welcome to design your own data structures and implement your own malloc and free functions.

 Accomplishments

 You have finished reading library/libc in egos-2000.
-You also get the intuition behind library/elf which initializes the 4 memory regions for a program, given the executable file of this program in the ELF format.
+You also get the intuition behind library/elf which initializes the 4 memory regions for a program, given the executable binary of this program in the ELF format.

 "... any person ... any study."